-1.1.1.
-National Context
+1.1.2.
+Geographical Context

-Honduras is a Central American country with a latitude between 12° and 16° N and 83° and 89° W longitude (Map 1).
-It spans an area of 112,490 km2 and is divided into 18 departments, with 63,600 km of forests and 10.9% of the territory designated as protected terrestrial and marine areas.
+Honduras, is alocated in Central American country with a latitude between 12° and 16° N and 83° and 89° W longitude (Map 1), it spans an area of 112,490 km2 and is divided into 18 departments.
+The country features a diverse landscape, with 63,600 km of forests and 10.9% of the territory designated as protected terrestrial and marine areas.
+Honduras borders the Caribbean Sea to the north with 880 km of coastline, the Pacific Ocean to the Southeast with 153 km of coastline, El Salvador to the southwest, and Guatemala to the northwest.
 In 2012, it had 3.1 million ha of arable land, with 1.475 million cultivating 1.02 million ha of annual crops and 455,000 ha of permanent or perennial crops (FAO, 20241).
 Honduras borders the Caribbean Sea to the north with 880 km of coastline, the Pacific Ocean to the Southeast with 153 km of coastline, El Salvador to the southwest, and Guatemala to the northwest.

-Map 1: Political map of Honduras;
+Figure Map Map 1: Political map of Honduras.;